BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing, but definitely bring a light jacket or sweater for the evenings, as the ocean breeze can sometimes make it feel cooler.
-Also, a reusable water bottle is a must – staying hydrated is key, and you can refill it at most hotels and restaurants.
+Pack light, breathable clothing, but don't forget a light jacket or sweater for the evenings, as the trade winds can sometimes make it feel cooler.
+Also, bring reef-safe sunscreen and a reusable water bottle – protecting Aruba's delicate marine ecosystem is a big deal here, and staying hydrated is key in the tropical heat.

 safety

-Aruba is generally very safe, but it's always wise to be aware of your surroundings, especially at night.
-Keep valuables secure and out of sight, and avoid walking alone on deserted beaches after dark.
-The main tourist areas are well-patrolled.
+Aruba is generally very safe, but like anywhere, it's wise to be aware of your surroundings, especially at night.
+Keep valuables secured and out of sight in your rental car, and avoid leaving beach bags unattended.
+The biggest 'danger' is usually sunburn, so slather up!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.